tb0hdan/remote-debugger-mcp/README.md

 # Remote debugger MCP
-This is a Model Context Protocol (MCP) server that provides a set remote debugging tools for profiling Go applications.
+This is a Model Context Protocol (MCP) server that runs on your machine and provides a set remote debugging tools for profiling Go applications.

 ## Project Overview